sidekiq-scheduler/sidekiq-scheduler/README.md

 A big shout out to [rufus-scheduler](http://github.com/jmettraux/rufus-scheduler) for handling the heavy lifting of the actual scheduling engine.

+### Time zones

+Note that if you use the cron syntax, this will be interpreted as in the server time zone rather than the `config.time_zone` specified in Rails.

+You can explicitly specify the time zone that rufus-scheduler will use:

+    cron: "30 6 * * 1 Europe/Stockholm"

+Also note that `config.time_zone` in Rails allows for a shorthand (e.g. "Stockholm") that rufus-scheduler does not accept.
+If you write code to set the scheduler time zone from the `config.time_zone` value, make sure it's the right format, e.g. with:

+    ActiveSupport::TimeZone.find_tzinfo(Rails.configuration.time_zone).name

+A future version of sidekiq-scheduler may do this for you.

 ## Using with Testing

 Sidekiq uses a jobs array on workers for testing, which is supported by sidekiq-scheduler when you require the test code: